-Netanyahu’s AI-generated Persian video isn’t just propaganda — it’s a doctrine.
-What the combination of live strikes and direct civilian appeals actually normalizes.
+Netanyahu’s AI-generated Persian video isn’t just propaganda — it’s a doctrine that normalizes live strikes paired with direct civilian appeals.

 What Is Actually New